osezuaikekhua/osezua-internship/README.md

-# Welcome to Ultraverse: NFT world App!
+# Welcome to Ultraverse: NFT World App!

 This application is a nft betting website.
 Although the Html & Css were forked from my internship, I was tasked to add ALL the functionality.
 View NFTs up for bid!
 All the NFTs were fetched from an API then dynamically intergrated on the website.
 Heart your